-- Having a notepad and pen by the phone when you call the Town.
-Providing accurate and complete details when phoning us with any que - or requests for assistance.
-Phoning to make an appointment if you have a complex enquiry or need to - r moning to make an appendix and you neve a compact coupling of make to see a specific officer.
-Phoning the officer nominated on correspondence sent to you and quoting the reference number on the letter.
-Pho - and use or researce member on the letter. ing clear and concise with your requests and being prepared with relevant formation. - information.
-Treating Employees with the same courtesy and respect given to yos.
-Acknowledging that the Town may not have the authority to deal with your request complaint and may need to refer it to another agency.
+- · Having a notepad and pen by the phone when you call the Town. - Providing accurate and complete details when phoning us with any queries or requests for assistance.. - Phoning to make an appointment if you have a complex enquiry or need to see a specific officer. - Phoning the officer nominated on correspondence sent to you and quoting the reference number on the letter. - Being clear and concise with your requests and being prepared with relevant information. - · Treating Employees with the same courtesy and respect given to you. - Acknowledging that the Town may not have the authority to deal with your request/complaint and may need to refer it to another agency.